 Let’s review.
 The liberal position is $98/share; whereas a conservative net assets value with five years of discounted cash flows without growth equates to $52.15.
 Settling in at $78 or $79 as the result for intrinsic value is a good compromise given that fact that XYZ, Inc. is a top 2,000 company and demonstrates stable earnings and good management.

 In summation, intrinsic value is just one of the four principles of value investing.
-Intrinsic value sets the floor price of the investment; i.e. a value investor wants to buy it for less than intrinsic value.
+Intrinsic value sets the ceiling price of the investment; i.e. a value investor wants to buy it for less than intrinsic value.
 Any price higher than this intrinsic value must be substantiated by other value investing criteria.
 In effect, other criteria may increase the buy point upwards of 20% into the low 90’s.
 This is based on other additional positive attributes of XYZ, Inc. to add value to the intrinsic value calculated under reasonable criteria.
 Ideally, a value investor wants to buy the stock for 15 to 20% less than instrinsic value providing a margin of safety; think of it as a cushion which adds a lot of additional return when the stock is finally sold.